 Usually surrounded by buildings, these famous Italian piazzas are open public squares.
 In Italy, this is truly the center of public life.
-Even though piazza may translate to ‘public square’ in English, it does not have to adhere to any particular shape in order to be considered a piazza.
+Even though a piazza may translate to ‘public square’ in English, it does not have to adhere to any particular shape in order to be considered a piazza.

-10Marostica Piazza degli Scacchi
+1. Marostica Piazza degli Scacchi

-9Piazza San Pietro – Rome
+2. Piazza San Pietro – Rome

 Most tourists know it as St. Peter’s Square, in Vatican City, directly in front of St. Peter’s Basilica.
-The reason the piazza is open so that larger crowds of spectators would be able to see the Pope when he was giving his blessing.
+The reason the piazza is open is so that larger crowds of spectators would be able to see the Pope when he was giving his blessing.
 This happened under the direction of Pope Alexander VII.

-8Piazza Del Campo – Siena
+3. Piazza Del Campo – Siena

-7Piazza del Popolo – Ascoli Piceno
+4. Piazza del Popolo – Ascoli Piceno

-6Piazza Corpus Domini – Turin
+5. Piazza Corpus Domini – Turin

-5Piazza Carignano – Turin
+6. Piazza Carignano – Turin

 This piazza is one of the most beautiful areas of Turin.
 On one side of the piazza is the famous Palazzo Carignano.
-On the other side, you can find the famous Pepino ice-cream parlor, the Cambio restaurant, and the Carignano Theatre.
+On the other side, you can find the famous Pepino ice cream parlor, the Cambio restaurant, and the Carignano Theatre.

-4Piazza Barberini – Rome
+7. Piazza Barberini – Rome

-3Piazza San Marco – Venice
+8. Piazza San Marco – Venice

-Aside from the gondolas, the first thing that people think about when they think of Venice is Piazza San Marco (St. Mark’s Square).
+Aside from the gondolas, the first thing people think about when they think of Venice is Piazza San Marco (St. Mark’s Square).

 Truly one of the most famous Italian piazzas, Piazza San Marco is a tourist destination that you can visit year-round and bask in its unparalleled beauty.

-2Piazza di Spagna – Rome
+9. Piazza di Spagna – Rome

 The Piazza di Spagna is in the center of Rome and was built in the 18th century.
 The design is both stylish and graceful.
 Especially when you have encountered the raucous traffic of the city, this piazza makes for a welcome change.
 The cosmopolitan and animated atmosphere and beautiful flowerbeds make it even more appealing.

-1Piazza Navona – Rome
+10. Piazza Navona – Rome